• Improve this Doc

 baseline-coefficient

-Baseline coefficient number represents time range from which is the baseline computed.
+The baseline coefficient represents the time range from which the baseline is computed.

 Syntax